-Each registered AEC must have at least 75 percent at-risk student enrollment on the AEC verified through current-year PEIMS fall enrollment data in order to be evaluated by AEA provisions.
+Each registered AEC must have at least 75 percent at-risk student enrollment on the AEC verified through current-year TSDS PEIMS fall enrollment data in order to be evaluated by AEA provisions.
+TEC §29.081 defines thirteen criteria used to identify students as "at-risk of dropping out of school".
+Districts and charter schools must identify students in TSDS PEIMS who meet one or more of the thirteen criteria.
 The at-risk enrollment criterion restricts use of AEA provisions to AECs that serve large populations of at-risk students and enhances at-risk data quality.

 Prior-Year Safeguard.
 If a registered AEC does not meet the at-risk enrollment criterion in the current year, it remains registered for AEA if the AEC meets the at-risk enrollment criterion in the prior year.
-For example, an AEC with an at-risk enrollment below 75 percent in 2017 that had at least 75 percent in 2016 remains registered in 2017.
+For example, an AEC with an at-risk enrollment below 75 percent in 2018 that had at least 75 percent in 2017 remains registered in 2018.